freddie27117/porkbun-dns-manager/README.md

 Since GoDaddy decided to locked out everyone with less than 50 domains from using the API, I switched to porkbun.
 I quickly found myself wanting a robust 'set and forget' DNS entry updater.
 I created this program as a simple way to achieve that.

 ## How to use:
-1. Add the binary to your home directory (or wherever you want, I use /usr/local/bin) and run porkbun-manager --install
+1. Add the binary to your home directory (or wherever you want, I use /usr/local/bin) and from your terminal run './porkbun-manager --install'

 2. Follow the prompts and insert all the relevant information.